 Metabase- inside Metabase the reporting timezone setting (if set) will influence how your data is reported.

-Metabase Cloud- if you need to change the timezone on the server that hosts your Metabase Cloud instance, please contact support.
+Metabase Cloud- the timezone on the server that hosts your Metabase Cloud instance.

 To ensure proper reporting it’s important that timezones be set consistently in all places.
 Metabase recommends the following settings: